 Denver Children's Home restores hope and health to traumatized children and families through a comprehensive array of therapeutic, educational, and community-based services.

-We care for the State's abused and neglected children.
-We serve a significantly challenged population.
+We serve a significantly challenged population; we care for the State's abused and neglected children.
 98% of the children at DCH come from families whose income levels are below federal poverty guidelines.
-By the time our clients reach DCH, more than a third of them have been involved with the Juvenile Justice system, the majority has passed through the social services system, and most have failed in one or more academic and/or mental health settings.
+By the time our clients reach DCH, more than a third of them have been involved with the Juvenile Justice System, the majority has passed through the social services system, and most have failed in one or more academic and/or mental health settings.